anthonyebiner/PROS-Template/README.md

 DOWNLOAD GIT: https://git-scm.com/downloads

+Then you must fork this repository.
+Make sure that you have a github account.
+Click the Fork button near the top of this page.
+Once it has been forked into your account, click the Clone or download button.
+Click the little copy button next to the URL it gives you.
+Then open up Git Bash.
+You should see a terminal open.
+Then type in "git clone" followed by the link you copied.
+Click enter and it should download the folder to your computer somewhere.
+Locate it in file explorer, open it, then click the project.pros file.
+It should open in Atom, and then you are all set!

 -----------------------------------------------------------------------------------------------------

 The API is a great place for you to figure out this new language.
 I still use it frequently whenever